 Are you prepared for an unexpected injury or illness that could compromise your ability to work?
 That is where private disability insurance comes in.

 Private disability insurance, whether through an employer or purchased individually, offers a more lenient definition for qualifying: You simply must be unable to perform your occupation or an occupation that matches your training, education and experience.2 Choosing private coverage can act as an important safeguard should you be unable to work for an extended period of time.

 There are two types to consider: short- and long-term.
-Short-term disability typically provides three to six months of coverage, but kicks in almost immediately.
-Long-term disability can provide years of coverage, but you will have to wait longer to begin receiving assistance.
+Short-term disability typically provides three to six months of coverage and provides benefits almost immediately.
+Long-term disability can provide years of coverage, but you will have to wait longer to begin receiving benefits.
 Long-term disability insurance replaces a portion of your paycheck — typically 60 percent — to help you meet your daily expenses and recurring payments, including your mortgage.2

 Even with substantial retirement savings and emergency funds, costs for long-term care can be overwhelming.
 To be better prepared, consider investing in long-term care insurance, which will cover a portion of medical expenses.

-Some life insurance policies even offer a long-term care component, which is an easy way to cover several bases in one bundle.
+Some life insurance policies even offer a long-term care component, which is an efficient way to address several financial planning goals through one policy.